Environmental, social, and governance: Employee relations

-In the United States Moskowitz's list of the Fortune 100 Best Companies to Work For has become not only an important tool for employees but companies are beginning to compete keenly for a place on the list, as not only does it help to recruit the best workforce, it appears to have a noticeable impact on company values.
+In the United States Moskowitz's list of the Fortune 100 Best Companies to Work For has become not only an important tool for employees but companies are beginning to compete keenly for a place on the list, as not only does it help to recruit the best workforce, it appears to have a noticeable effect on company values.
 Employee relations relate also to the representation of co-workers in the decision-making of companies, and the ability to participate in a union.

 Executive compensation

 Companies are now being asked to list the percentage levels of bonus payments and the levels of remuneration of the highest paid executives are coming under close scrutiny from stock holders and equity investors alike.

 Employee compensation

 Besides executive compensation, equitable pay of other employees is a consideration in the governance of an organization.
 This includes pay equity for employees of all genders.
 Pay equity audits and the results of those audits may be required by various regulations and, in some cases, made available to the public for review.
 Hermann J. Stern differentiates four methods to include ESG performance in employee compensation: